climate-tech-handbook/climate-tech-handbook/docs/level-0.md

 **For example:**

-- The highest anticipated growth is in automotive, power generation, and electrical efficiency (_[Electricity Sector](electricity)_).  <!--citation.
-MCJ Podcast??-->
+- The highest anticipated growth is in automotive, power generation, and electrical efficiency.  <!--citation.
+MCJ Podcast??, add links to solution pages-->

-- Voluntary Carbon Markets started as a popular solution, but have recently been hit by a round of layoffs, due to public criticism on overstated benefits
+- Voluntary Carbon Markets started as a popular solution, but have recently been hit by a round of layoffs, due to public criticism on overstated benefits.

 As we [continue writing the Handbook together](contribute), we will better be tracking news on [Solution](solutions) viability in the marketplace.